Special Commissioners’ Hearings

 - The condemning entity’s plans for the property

-Because these administrative hearings represent a landowner’s best early opportunity to maximize compensation, it is very important you have an experienced attorney protecting your interests.
-It is an evidentiary and contested hearing, so the State condemning authority is at an extreme advantage if you are not represented.
+The administrative hearings represent a landowner’s best early opportunity to maximize compensation.
+For this reason, it is important to have an experienced attorney protecting your interests.
+It is a contested evidentiary hearing, so the condemning authority, typically represented by experienced counsel, is at an extreme advantage if you are not similarly represented.

 Our attorneys are here to protect your rights during all aspects of a condemnation action, including the Special Commissioners’ hearing.
-To arrange a legal consultation with an experienced eminent domain lawyer in Texas, contact our law offices online or by telephone at 844-877-9190.
+To arrange a legal consultation with an experienced Texas eminent domain lawyer, contact our offices online or by telephone at 844-877-9190.